davekilian/davekilian.github.com/_posts/2023-02-15-acquire-release.markdown

 };
 ```

 Does that kind of make sense?
-If so, then, thinking abstractly again, what else can we say about the acquire and release operations in *all* possible algorithms that hand off ownership like this?
+If so, then let's go back to thinking abstractly.
+What else can we say about the acquire and release operations in *all* possible algorithms that hand off ownership like this?

 Here's an interesting observation: there's no bound on how long any one thread will need to own the shared memory, but we want to be able to hand off the memory as soon as a thread is done with it.
 Since there's no timing guarantee, the only way to make this work is for the releasing thread to *actively* notify other threads that it's done now, which means it has to write something to memory.
 So a release must involve some kind of memory write.
 Similarly, other threads must observe that write, so an acquire must involve some sort of read.

-In practice, a release is almost always just a plain memory write.
-However, there are two common patterns for the acquire: it can be a plain memory read, if it's clear which thread owns the memory next, like with the queue.
+In practice, a release is often just a plain memory write.
+There are two common patterns for the acquire: it can be a plain memory read, if it's clear which thread owns the memory next, like with the queue.
 Or, the acquire can be an atomic read-modify-write by which the thread attempts to claim ownership for itself, like with the lock.

 Putting in all together, the basic scheme is, abstractly: